vcohere/bloodyfaces/README.md

 Remember to change the NFT Total Supply to the actual amount (3333).

+Keep a low total supply for development, or the tests will take forever.

 Change that supply in the unit tests too and run the tests for a final check.